kenttoku/revature-p0/README.md

 ### linux-setup.sh

 ```
-  Usage:
-    ./linux-setup.sh - automate the process of provisioning a new linux virtual machine
+  Usage: automate the process of provisioning a new linux virtual machine
     Installs linuxbrew, node, git, azure-cli

+    ./linux-setup.sh
 ```

 ### git-node-projects.sh

 ```
   Usage:
+    ./git-node-projects.sh [directoy]
+      Validates the dev environment to make sure brew, node, git and azure-cli is installed.

 ```